TRANSITIONAL STATE FORUMS

 For other text ordering info email: firstname.lastname@example.org.

-A student of Venerable Gyatrul Rinpoche for thirty-seven years, Julie Rogers is the Director of TLC Transitional Life Care, a non-profit, Vajrayana Buddhist End-of-Life training and support program based at Gyatrul Rinpoche’s center, Orgyen Dorje Den, in Alameda, CA. She is authorized by Gyatrul Rinpoche to offer end of life instruction, and has completed training in Patient and Bereavement Care at Ashland Community Hospital Hospice in Ashland, Oregon, and in Children’s Bereavement at Winter Spring Center in Medford, OR.
+A student of Venerable Gyatrul Rinpoche since 1983, Julie Rogers is the Founder and Director of TLC Transitional Life Care.
+She is authorized by Gyatrul Rinpoche and Lama Sonam Tsering Rinpoche to offer end-of-life instruction, and has completed training in Patient and Bereavement Care at Ashland Community Hospital Hospice in Ashland, Oregon, and in Children’s Bereavement at Winter Spring Center in Medford, OR.
+She is the author of "Instructions for the Transitional State" and other titles and has taught creative writing and led Buddhist practice groups.

 “Linda, my Sakya-sister, attended the TLC workshop you held recently in Oakland, and she was so very, very glad she went!
 She said she really felt welcomed and good about you and all the people who attended and wants to continue attending the TLC events at ODD.
 You, and the program, made quite an impression and impact on her!
 Your work is really important and I feel your perseverance and faith is making a big difference in people’s thoughts and directions with their own end of life.
 Very, very well done!”
 Norine Nishimura, after the Forum at Mayum Mountain Foundation Happy Garden of Practitioners, Oakland, CA